animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-When using {sdg-name}'s Function annotation support combined with {data-store-name}'s {x-data-store-docs}/developing/data_serialization/gemfire_pdx_serialization.html\[PDX Serialization\], there are a few logistical things to keep in mind.
+When using Spring Data for GemFire's Function annotation support combined with GemFire's {x-data-store-docs}/developing/data_serialization/gemfire_pdx_serialization.html\[PDX Serialization\], there are a few logistical things to keep in mind.